sveawebpay/php-integration/README.md

 In order to use your own account credentials, either edit the config_test.php or config_prod.php file (depending on the desired environment) with your actual account credentials, or implement the ConfigurationProvider interface in a class of your own -- your implementation could for instance fetch the needed credentials from a database in place of the config files.

 ### 1.5 Additional integration properties configuration <a name="i1-5"></a>
 You should also add information about your integration platform (i.e. Magento, OpenCart, or MyAwesomeECommerceSystem etc.), platform version and providing company.
-See ConfigurationProvider getIntegrationPlatform(), getIntegrationVersion() and getIntegrationCompany() methods, or add that information into config files.
+See ConfigurationProvider getIntegrationPlatform(), getIntegrationVersion() and getIntegrationCompany() methods, or add that information into the config files.

 When configured, the integration properties information will be passed to Svea alongside the various service requests.

 See the provided example of how to customize the config files in the <a href="http://github.com/sveawebpay/php-integration/blob/master/example/config_getaddresses/" target="_blank">example/config_getaddresses/</a> folder.